Snowflake-Labs/terraform-provider-snowflake/docs/index.md

 - `token` (String, Sensitive) Token to use for OAuth and other forms of token based auth.
 Can also be sourced from the `SNOWFLAKE_TOKEN` environment variable.
 - `token_accessor` (Block List, Max: 1) (see [below for nested schema](#nestedblock--token_accessor))
 - `user` (String) Username.
 Required unless using `profile`.
 Can also be sourced from the `SNOWFLAKE_USER` environment variable.
-- `username` (String, Deprecated) Username for username+password authentication.
+- `username` (String, Deprecated) Username for user + password authentication.
 Required unless using `profile`.
 Can also be sourced from the `SNOWFLAKE_USERNAME` environment variable.
 - `validate_default_parameters` (String) True by default.
 If false, disables the validation checks for Database, Schema, Warehouse and Role at the time a connection is established.
 Can also be sourced from the `SNOWFLAKE_VALIDATE_DEFAULT_PARAMETERS` environment variable.
 - `warehouse` (String) Specifies the virtual warehouse to use by default for queries, loading, etc. in the client session.
 Can also be sourced from the `SNOWFLAKE_WAREHOUSE` environment variable.